Macgie29/uDacity_DS_Nanodegree/Project 2/workspace/README.md

 ### Summary

 This Project is part of Data Science Nanodegree Program by Udacity.
 The initial dataset contains pre-labelled tweet and messages from real-life disaster.
 The aim of the project is to build a Natural Language Processing tool that categorize messages.
+It allows people/organisations to find sources of messages - where are they comming from: News, media, social etc. and also allows to see the categories of comming messages - what are they main topic.

 The Project is divided in the following Sections: